 So why should you let us help with your Oxford stag weekend?

-Well, after 11 years experience, StagWeb really does have the expert knowledge in this area.
-Our dedicated Oxford specialists have visited the city themselves and scoped out all the best bars, pubs and club to send you and the guys to and trust us when we say they had a legendary time.
-Whether its action packed activities or a chance to catch up with the lads while getting to know new ones, we will arrange every detail of your weekend and take all the hassle out of last minute decision making as well as herding the guys around the city.
-Check out our carefully constructed Oxford packages from just £75pp, sit back and feel the weight of the mammoth task ahead fly right off your shoulders.
+At StagWeb we’ve been planning Oxford stag weekends since 2002, our dedicated Oxford specialists have visited the city themselves and scoped out all the best bars, pubs and club to send you and the guys to and trust us when we say they had a legendary time.
+Whether its action-packed activities or a chance to catch up with the lads while getting to know new ones, we will arrange every detail of your weekend and take all the hassle out of last minute decision making as well as herding the guys around the city.
+Check out our top, budget friendly Oxford packages and sit back and feel the weight of the mammoth task ahead fly right off your shoulders.